 - The most fair network for news and public affairs

-- The #1 educational TV/media brand, for PBS KIDS
+- The #1 educational media brand for children, for PBS KIDS